London to the Isle of Wight

 National Express also operates up to 12 services a day between London and Portsmouth of which 4 services are non-stop.
 The fastest service is 1 hour 58 minutes, other journey times take a fair bit longer.

-London to the Isle of Wight with a cycle
+London to the Isle of Wight by bicycle

-If you don't fancy cycling for 8 hours to cover the distance of 84 miles from Central London to Southampton or Portsmouth these are the options:-
+If you don't fancy cycling for 8 hours to cover the 84 miles from Central London to Southampton or Portsmouth these are the options:-

-Small Foldable Cycles (fold in-half by means of a special link in the main frame and carried in a padded bag or hard case, suitable for the purpose): Such cycles are carried FREE but space is subject to availability (first come first served) on National Express's London services to Southampton and Portsmouth; South West Trains services from London to Southampton, Portsmouth and Lymington and on both Red Funnel's routes from Southampton to East Cowes and West Cowes on the Isle of Wight.
+Small Foldable Cycles (fold in-half by means of a special link in the main frame and carried in a padded bag or hard case, suitable for the purpose): Such cycles are carried FREE but space is subject to availability (first come first served) on the National Express London to Southampton and Portsmouth services; South Western Railways services from London to Southampton, Portsmouth and Lymington and on both Red Funnel's routes from Southampton to East Cowes and West Cowes on the Isle of Wight.
 Hovertravel and Wightlink also carry cycles for FREE.